vsillan/game-server-programming-course/presentations/intro.md

 Dependecy to the service provider <!-- .element: class="fragment" -->

 Trustworthiness of the service provider <!-- .element: class="fragment" -->

----

-### More considerations for 3rd party services

 Giving access to your valuable data <!-- .element: class="fragment" -->